-We shall immediately arrange for an alternative plan of treatment for the Member if we cannot reach an agreement with the Non-Network emergency Provider on which services are necessary beyond those immediately necessary to stabilize the Member consistent with state and federal laws.
+We shall immediately arrange for an alternative plan of treatment for the member if we cannot reach an agreement with the non-network emergency provider on which services are necessary beyond those immediately necessary to stabilize the member consistent with state and federal laws.

-Services from Non-Network Providers
+Services from Non- Network Providers

-Except for emergency medical services, unless Covered Services are not available from Network Providers within a reasonable proximity such services will not be covered.
-If required Medically Necessary services are not available from Network Providers you or the Network Provider must request Prior Authorization from us before you may receive services from Non-Network Providers.
+Except for emergency medical services, unless covered services are not reasonably available from network providers such services will not be covered.
+If required medically necessary services are not available from network providers the network provider must request prior authorization from us before you may receive services from non-network providers.
 Otherwise you will be responsible for all charges incurred.